Portal Setup Methods

 4. LTI Setup: Integrate with your LMS

 - Method: We deliver a set of LTI credentials for you to add as a LTI external tool in your LMS.
-This allows students and teacher to access their account.
+This allows students and teachers to access their account.
 We also hand over access codes for users to gain access to their content.
 Redeeming these access codes is an easy, one-time step, and the access codes are universal and simple to communicate.

 Please see these FAQ pages for more information on LTI integration: